Focaccia: Other Ligurian variants

 Focaccia has countless variations along the Ligurian coast, from the biscuit-hard focaccia secca (lit. 'dry focaccia') to the corn-flour, oily, soft Voltri version.

-An extreme example is focaccia con il formaggio (lit. 'focaccia with cheese'), also called focaccia di Recco or focaccia tipo Recco, which is made in Recco, near Genoa.
+An example is focaccia con il formaggio (lit. 'focaccia with cheese'), also called focaccia di Recco or focaccia tipo Recco, which is made in Recco, near Genoa.
 This version has prescinsêua cheese sandwiched between two layers of paper-thin dough.

 Other variants

 In northwest Italy, a popular variant is focaccia dolce (lit. 'sweet focaccia'), which is sprinkled lightly with sugar, and may include raisins or honey.
 In northeast Italy, focaccia veneta (lit.
 'Venetian focaccia') is typical for Easter; it is based on eggs, sugar, and butter.
 In the city of Rimini, piada dei morti is a sweet focaccia topped with raisins, almonds, walnuts, and pine nuts, and traditionally eaten in November for All Souls' Day.

 In the Apulia region, southern Italy, focaccia pugliese ('Puglian focaccia') incorporates potatoes in the dough, and is topped with tomatoes, olives, and fresh herbs, often oregano.

 In South Tyrol and the Austrian village of Krimml, Osterfochaz (locally Fochiz) is a traditional Easter gift from godparents to their godchildren.
 It is made slightly thinner in the centre so that dyed eggs may be placed there.